What is the Shettles Method?

 It is the sperm that fertilizes the egg which will determine the sex of your baby.
 Sperm that carries the X-chromosome will make a girl and sperms that carry the Y-chromosome make a boy.

 The Y-chromosome-carrying sperm (the ones making a boy) are said to:

 - Be faster and smaller than the X-chromosome carrying sperm

 - Be slower than the Y-chromosome carrying sperm

-- Be better able to withstand the acidic vaginal environment before fertile cervical fluid is produced.
+- Be better able to withstand the acidic vaginal environment before the fertile cervical fluid is produced.

 - Time intercourse as close to ovulation as possible: The idea is that since the Y-chromosome sperm are faster than the X-chromosome sperm, there will be more Y-chromosome sperm who reach the egg, making it more likely that a Y-chromosome carrying sperm will fertilize the egg.